gershnik/Translit/README.md

 ### Keyboard shortcuts

-On newer Macs there is a dedicated 🌐 key that lets you switch between input sources.
+On newer Macs, there is a dedicated 🌐 key that lets you switch between input sources.

 In addition, on all Macs, by default macOS sets `⌃Space` and `⌃⌥Space` to switch between different input sources.